VirtualFlyBrain/VFB2/content/en/docs/Concepts/splits.md

 <img src="/images/split_vfb.png" alt="split expression shown in Virtual Fly Brain (VFB)" max-width="50%" >

+To obtain flies, use *Find fly stocks* on the expression pattern's [Term Info](/docs/website-features/terminfo) page.
+It looks up the FlyBase combination (`FBco`) for the two hemidrivers and lists stocks that carry the whole combination.
+Where none exist, it lists stocks of each hemidriver instead, so the split can be built by crossing.
+See the [queries reference](/docs/website-features/queries/#FindStocks) for details.

 VFB curation uses programmatic methods to generate expression statements for [FlyLight](https://www.janelia.org/project-team/flylight) hemidriver combinations.
 Combinations are validated against a local copy of the FlyLight dataset and loaded into FlyBase.
 VFB then links each expression pattern image and the curated expression information to an intersection of the two appropriate hemidrivers.

 <img src="/images/splits_figure.png" alt="This techniques work by driving the expression of target transgenes at the intersection between the expression patterns of two hemidriver transgenes." max-width="50%" >